-Opera – Junior II
+Operetta – Junior II

-The Opera is truly a Montessori adventure because the children are immersed in all aspects of the performance.
+The Operetta is truly a Montessori adventure because the children are immersed in all aspects of the performance.
 The Junior II students experiment and learn about themselves as performers, singers, and dancers.
 The process they experience is unique and inspiring, and the exposure to a “professional-like” production is tremendous.
 Roles are assigned based on the students’ interest, not purely talent.
 Every child is made to feel that they are equally capable of performing on stage.

 Junior I through Middle School students’ experience the production of an opera.
 Their role in the opera is based on their developmental stage.
 The younger children sing an opening song, the Junior II students perform in the Opera, while the Middle School students go behind the scenes to learn and appreciate the important roles of stage management, show production, lighting, costumes, make-up, traffic and more!